 While some assume that Brussels is a boring city filled with EU buildings, I think this is a huge misperception to say the least.
 So I was very picky when I chose the following 7 recommendations.

-Grand Place is the center of the centers and one of the most beautiful squares in Europe.
+Grand Place is the center of the centers and one of the most beautiful squares in Europe, with Hôtel de Ville (the Town Hall), Maison du Roi (museum of the city of Brussels) and with guildhouses in Flemish style.

 If you leave the square and walk on a little street called “Rue de la Collline” you will see the entrance of the Royal Galleries, or Les Galeries Royales Saint-Hubert.